 Strong ground motion originating from the Wasatch fault or other near-by seismic sources is capable of impacting the site.
 The Wasatch fault zone is considered active and capable of generating earthquakes as large as magnitude 7.3 (Arabasz and others, 1992).
-Based on probabilistic estimates (Peterson and others, 2008) queried for the site (41.2549° N., 111.8142° E.) the expected peak horizontal ground acceleration (PGA) on rock from a large earthquake with a ten-percent probability of exceedance in 50 years is as high as 0.13g for the site.
+Based on probabilistic estimates (Peterson and others, 2008) queried for the site (41.2563° N., 111.8129° E.) the expected peak horizontal ground acceleration (PGA) on rock from a large earthquake with a ten-percent probability of exceedance in 50 years is as high as 0.16g.
+For a two-percent probability of exceedance in 50 years, the PGA is as high as 0.35g for the site.